Ebury/chameleon/README.md

 ## Contributing

-For the development of @ebury/chameleon-components we use storybook [Storybook](https://storybook.js.org/).
+For the development of @ebury/chameleon-components, we use storybook [Storybook](https://storybook.js.org/).
-If you want to contribute to the library then you must do the following to setup your local environment:
+If you want to contribute to the library then you must do the following to set up your local environment:

 ### Storybook